BlurryFarce/BlurryFarce/README.md

 ## About Me
 I am a passionate and ambitious software developer with a strong interest in building innovative applications.
-I have a Bachelor's degree in Computer Engineering and I am currently pursuing a Post Graduate Certificate in Software and Information Systems Testing from Fanshawe College.
+I have a Bachelor's degree in Computer Engineering and I am currently pursuing a Post Graduate Certificate in Web Development from Humber College.

 - :telescope: I am actively seeking opportunities as a software developer intern.